aott33/aott33.github.io/_posts/2021-09-19-first-post.md

 ---

 ### How will I develop my Industry 4.0 Knowlege?
-The main source of my learning has been and will be the [Industry 4.0 Mentorship](https://www.iiot.university/mentorship-program).
+The main source of my learning will be the [Industry 4.0 Mentorship](https://www.iiot.university/mentorship-program).

-The second source of my learning has been and will be the [Industry 4.0 Community Discord](https://www.iiot.university/discord).
+The second source of my learning will be the [Industry 4.0 Community Discord](https://www.iiot.university/discord).

 This mentorship program has been very beneficial in developing my Industry 4.0 Skills.
 I am very thankful for the team at 4.0 Solutions (Walker Reynolds, Zack Scriven, Vaughn Turner, and others who have helped develop the mentorship program).
 I am also very thankful for all the members of the Industry 4.0 Community Discord and the knoweldge